MarekBykowski/yocto-ci-manifest/README.md

 ssh -l root -o ServerAliveCountMax=2 -o ServerAliveInterval=30 -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -o LogLevel=ERROR -p 2222 GNR-JF04-5350.jf.intel.com export PATH=/usr/sbin:/sbin:/usr/bin:/bin; cd /home/root/cxl-validation-suite && ./cpdk_HelloWorld
 ```

 with `cd /home/root/cxl-validation-suite && ./cpdk_HelloWorld` is what to be run on the target.
-Such a command in Yocto-CI has `timeout` defined along, which can be set by the user, has default value (300 sec) or is set to 0 meaning there is not timeout, the command run until return.
+Such a command in Yocto-CI has a `timeout` defined along, which can be set by the user, can be left with default value (300 sec) or can be set to 0 meaning there is not timeout, so that the command will run until return.

 See excerpt from Yocto-Ci: